Hypertension is defined as a mean blood pressure of 140/90 mm Hg or higher and/or current use of antihypertensive medication.

 The prevalence of the disease rises with increasing age: over half the adult population older than 60 years has hypertension.

 The age-related risk of high blood pressure is a function of life-style variables rather than just aging.
-Weight gain, low physical activity, excess in salt, fats and saturated fats, cholesterol and alcohol intakes and low intakes of fresh seasonal fruit and vegetable are responsible for much of the rise in blood pressure levels seen with age.
+Weight gain, low physical activity, excess in salt, fats and saturated fatty acids, cholesterol and alcohol intakes and low intakes of fresh seasonal fruit and vegetable are responsible for much of the rise in blood pressure levels seen with age.

 Studies on vegetarians living in industrialized countries have shown that such dietary habits are associated with a markedly lower blood pressure levels compared with non-vegetarians; furthermore there is a lower age-related rise in blood pressure.